Bond Graph Modelling of Chemoelectrical Energy Transduction: Energy consumption in healthy and degenerative retinal ganglion cells

 \section{Energy consumption in healthy and degenerative retinal ganglion cells}

-As discussed in the Supporting Material, \emph{in vitro} data was collected and analysed from retinal ganglion cells (RGCs) of wild-type (WT) and degenerative (RD1) mice.
+As discussed in Appendix \ref{sec:appl-prop-meth}, \emph{in vitro} data was collected and analysed from retinal ganglion cells (RGCs) of wild-type (WT) and degenerative (RD1) mice.
 Figure \ref{subfig:ExperData} illustrates that the experimentally recorded action potentials belong to separate topological manifolds for WT and RD1 mice.
 This suggests that energy consumption for single action potentials is different for WT and RD1 mice.

+The methodology employed here to account for differences in the shape of action potential in WT and RD1 cells assumes that sodium and potassium conductances contribute the most to the spike width and spike maximum amplitude.
+Other conductances may also contribute to the shape of the action potential; however, their effect was not investigated here.
+Due to sodium conductance contributing maximally to the amplitude of action potentials, this conductance may be overestimated for RD1 cells that have larger mean spike height.
+This does not affect the qualitative results presented here, but is a possible limitation for the interpretation of quantitative results.

 Using experimentally fitted parameters as described in the Supporting Material, simulations of both cell types were conducted and a comparison of the experimental data and simulation results is given in Table \ref{tab:comp}.